Sellotape Dispenser Wheel

 • Tape Type: Some wheels are specifically designed for certain types of adhesive tape, such as masking tape, packaging tape, or cellophane tape.
 The groove design and material properties may be adjusted to optimize performance with each type.

 • Dispenser Design: The overall design of the dispenser itself impacts the wheel's design.
-For example, a hand-held dispenser will have different requirements than a desktop dispenser.
+Take this: a hand-held dispenser will have different requirements than a desktop dispenser.

 • Manufacturing Process: The manufacturing process also influences the final product.
 Injection molding is a common technique for plastic wheels, while metal wheels may be manufactured through machining or casting.